nhoeger/gobgpsrx/docs/sources/bgpsec.md

-# Configuration for using NIST SRxCryptoAPI library of BGPSec Protocol
+# Configuration for using NIST SRxCryptoAPI library of BGPSec Protocol and Go Proxy

 1. To enable BGPSec validation and signing features on gobgp, There are three necessary